-(D) Valuation techniques for financial instruments measured at fair value price of a financial instrument obtained from main exchanges and on-the-run bonds from Taipei Exchange can be used as a basis to determine the fair value of the listed companies' equity instrument and debt instrument of the quoted price in an active market.
+(D) Valuation techniques for financial instruments measured at fair value

+Financial instruments traded in active markets are based on quoted market prices.
+The quoted price of a financial instrument obtained from main exchanges and on-the-run bonds from Taipei Exchange can be used as a basis to determine the fair value of the listed companies' equity instrument and debt instrument of the quoted price in an active market.